-By the time your collection starts to grow faster than you are able to drink your tea, you might be asking yourself how you should store the your loose Pu Erh tea correctly.
+By the time your collection starts to grow faster than you can drink your tea, you might be asking yourself how you should store your loose Pu Erh tea correctly.
 You want it to age properly, don’t you?

 Pu Erh tea can be stored as cakes or loose, which has different effects on its aging process and taste.
 Both methods have pros and cons, which entirely depends on your personal preference.

-Loose Pu Erh tea is more sensible to temperature, light, humidty and foreign smells than compressed Pu Erh tea.
-Unlike green tea, Pu Erh tea should be stored at room temperature in a dark, odorless place with humidity levels between 50% and 70%.
-The aging process of the tea can be manipulated by choosing the storing conditions.
+Loose Pu Erh tea is more sensitive to temperature, light, humidity, and foreign smells than pressed.
+Pu Erh tea should be stored at room temperature in a dark, odorless place with humidity between 50% and 70%.
+The aging process of the tea can be manipulated by choosing the right storing conditions.

 Why Should You Store Your Pu Erh Tea?

 Have you ever tried a raw Pu Erh tea that was extremely bitter, adstringent and nothing more?
 Under the right storing conditions such a harsh tea will slowly transform into a wonderful fruity-sweet tea!
 Choosing the wrong conditions may render your beloved Pu Erh collection undrinkable.